KnoAll/cacti-template/README.md

 * upgrade spine to the current production release
   * upgrade centos with any updates nessesary for compiling spine
 * archive your previous cacti install
+* ask if you would like to check for a compatible Smokeping upgrade
+ * walks through Smokeping upgrade if desired

-Once the upgrade has been done, you must complete the installation from the cacti gui.
+Once the upgrade has been done, you must complete the installation from the Cacti web gui.
 After the gui install has been done, you must go to Utilities > System Utilities and select 'Rebuild Poller Cache' or you will see errors in the cacti log